orbisgis/lczexplore/docs/articles/joss/paper.md

 from OpenStreetMap or french BDTopo data [@bocher2021geoclimate].

-The existence of several methods to produce LCZ classifications, or the use of a method with different input data, raises the need for a tool to quickly get :
+The existence of several methods to produce LCZ classifications, or the use of a method with different input data, raises the need for a tool to quickly get:

 1. Statistics measuring the general agreement between two classifications
 2. A spatial representation to allow a fast visual assessment of the zones